weitianxin/awesome-distribution-shift/README.md

 # Awesome-Distribution-Shift  ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-green) ![Awesome](https://awesome.re/badge.svg)
-A curated list of papers and resources about distribution shift in machine learning.
+A curated list of papers and resources about the distribution shift in machine learning.

-An example of distribution shift in images across domains.
+An example of distribution shift in images across domains from [DomainBed](https://github.com/facebookresearch/DomainBed).